opensearch-project/documentation-website/_field-types/index.md

 ## Mapping limit settings

-OpenSearch has certain limits or settings related to mappings, such as the settings listed in the following table.
+OpenSearch has certain mapping limits and settings, such as the settings listed in the following table.
 Settings can be configured based on your requirements.

 | Setting | Default value | Allowed value | Type | Description |
 |-|-|-|-|-|